Finding Solutions to Disability, Gender, Age + Pregnancy Discrimination Problems in Minneapolis

-If you need advice about your rights and legal options in cases of suspected workplace discrimination based on race, age, sex, pregnancy, disability, religion, sexual orientation or any other prohibited classification, contact a knowledgeable employment law attorney at Schaefer Halleen, LLC, in Minneapolis for a free case evaluation.
+If you need advice about your rights and legal options in cases of suspected workplace discrimination based on race, age, gender, pregnancy, disability, religion, sexual orientation, or any other prohibited classification, contact a knowledgeable employment law attorney at Schaefer Halleen, LLC, in Minneapolis for a free case evaluation.

-We advocate for our clients in challenging discrimination in every form, from race, national origin, age, gender, sexual orientation (including transgender), religious, marital status and pregnancy.
+We advocate for our clients in challenging discrimination in every form, from race, national origin, age, gender, sexual orientation, gender identity, religion, disability, marital status, familial status. and pregnancy.
 Our deep experience in each protected class category means that we have successfully faced the issues unique to each area, and know the current state of the law.
-For instance, our advocacy in the field of race discrimination and sexual orientation and transgender discrimination includes connections with advocacy groups in these areas, invaluable materials we have developed to educate and train other lawyers and judges, and a truly unique ability to connect with our clients and ensure they understand every step of the process.
-Our experience often translates into successful results early in the process, sparing our clients from the stress and delay caused by extensive litigation, while maximizing their recovery..
+For instance, our advocacy in the field of race, disability, national origin, sex, sexual orientation, and transgender discrimination includes connections with advocacy groups in these areas, invaluable materials we have developed to educate and train other lawyers and judges, and a truly unique ability to connect with our clients and ensure they understand every step of the process.
+Our experience often translates into successful results early in the process, sparing our clients from the stress and delay caused by extensive litigation, while maximizing their recovery.

 The Client: 3,000+ Financial Advisors